a-sit-plus/wallet-issuing-backend/README.md

 `GET /invite/verify` displays a help page if the user scans a QR code displayed by the Wallet App for verification with a standard camera app (instead of the Verifier App).

+The OpenAPI spec is available at <http://localhost:8080/v3/api-docs>, the Swagger UI at <http://localhost:8080/swagger-ui/index.html>

 ## Configuration

 ```yaml